JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

   <img src="dk-copy-connection-id.png" alt="Copy connection ID" width="706"/>

-* Cloud images' **Build History** tab now displays a search box that allows you to find all builds of a specific cloud agent, even if it is no longer available.
+* Cloud images' **Build History** tab now displays a search box that allows you to find all builds of a specific cloud agent, even if this instance is no longer available.

   <img src="dk-deletedAgentHistory.png" width="706" alt="History for deleted agent"/>